-- Deferred Outflows of Resources increased from the prior year due to amounts from the District's pension that vary from year-to-year based on California Public Employees Retirement System (CalPERS) actuarial assumptions and Governmental Accounting Standards Board (GASB) Statement No. 68 reporting requirements.
-More information on the District's pension plan can be found in Note 10 of the financial statements. - Total Liabilities increased due to an increase in Net Pension Liability, which fluctuates from year-to-year based on California Public Employees Retirement System (CalPERS) actuarial assumptions and Governmental Accounting Standards Board (GASB) Statement No. 68 reporting requirements.
-This increase was partially offset by the District's paydown of its long-term debt. - Deferred Inflows of Resources decreased from the prior year due to CalPERS actuarial assumptions and GASB Statement No. 68 reporting requirements.
-The District's lease receivables for leases of land to comply with GASB Statement No. 87 Leases are also attributed to the decrease.
-The District is a lessor for leases of land, primarily cell tower sites, and recognizes leases receivable and deferred inflows of resources related to these leases.
-Decreases to the District's lease receivable and deferred as lease payments are received. - The District's Net Position as of June 30, 2023 increased by \$3.9 million compared to fiscal year 2022.
+- The District's Net Position as of June 30, 2023 increased by \$3.9 million compared to fiscal year 2022.
 The increase was primarily due to an increase in grant revenues and investment income.
 The average return on investments increased from 0.97% at the end of fiscal year 2022, to 3.21% at the end of fiscal year 2023, which increased the District's investment income.
-Throughout the fiscal year, the District managed its cash flow to stay in compliance with its investment policy while maximizing investment income. - The District adopted GASB Statement No. 91 "Conduit Debt Obligations", GASB Statement No. 94 "Public-Private and Public-Public Partnerships and Availability Payment Arrangements", GASB Statement No. 96 "Subscription-Based Information Technology Arrangements", and GASB Statement No. 99, "Omnibus 2022".
+Throughout the fiscal year, the District's managed its cash flow accordingly to maximize investment income and take advantage of higher yields. - The District adopted GASB Statement No. 91 "Conduit Debt Obligations", GASB Statement No. 94 "Public-Private and Public-Public Partnerships and Availability Payment Arrangements", GASB Statement No. 96 "Subscription-Based Information Technology Arrangements", and GASB Statement No. 99, "Omnibus 2022".